Mimetis/Dotmim.Sync/docs/Progression.md

     MetadataCleaning,
     MetadataCleaned,
 }
 ```

+## How does it work

-Now, imagine we have a really straightforward sync process, using the sample from [Hello sync sample](/Samples/HelloSync) :
+To explain how does it work, we are starting from a really straightforward sync process example, using the sample from [Hello sync sample](/Samples/HelloSync) :

 ``` csharp
 var serverProvider = new SqlSyncChangeTrackingProvider(serverConnectionString);